dabeaz/cpython_hack/README.rst

 - Day 90 (9/08/2020).
 Another bytes bites the dust.
 - Day 91 (9/09/2020).
 Buffer interface.
 Flushed.
 - Day 92 (9/10/2020).
 Frack to the __future__.
+- Day 93 (9/11/2020).
+Punctured packages.
+And importlib.
+And marshal.

 Copyright and License Information
 ---------------------------------